 The National Air Force Museum of Canada (NAFMC) is proud to honour the heritage of the Royal Canadian Air Force.
 Discover an aviation history full of valour and tradition through a wide variety of exhibits, interactive activities and displays, including the fully restored World War II Halifax Bomber (the only one of its kind in the world).
 Our 16-acre Airpark features both historic and active aircraft on view for an up-close and personal aviation experience.
 Also in the Airpark are over 12,000 Ad Astra Stones and 35 Monuments that tribute past and current members of the RCAF.

-*Please Note: Admissions desk closes at 4:30 pm*
+*Please Note: Last Admission at 4:30 pm*

 Senior (65+) – $8